Contenus de la page

 To the motor control it used a MC33926 (datasheet).
 This version of project is based on the Pololu MC33926 Motor Driver Carrier (website).
 To communicate with the Nucleo, the choice made was to create a shield for each motor in order to have an easier connection.
 The electronic board is in a KiCad project.
 It is possible to manufacture the electronic card, which gives this:

-Nucleo shield
+Nucleo

-The Nucleo part is composed of a NUCLEO-L476RG (or equivalent) and a shield on a KiCad project.
+The shield is on a KiCad project.
 The connexion on this shield respect the pinout as following:

 After manufacture it give this result: